← All stages

 Follow their interests

-A child reading about dinosaurs, soccer, or graphic novels is still reading.
-Interest-driven reading builds stamina and vocabulary faster than assigned texts.
+Reading about dinosaurs, soccer, or graphic novels is still reading.
+Following what a child loves builds stamina and vocabulary faster than anything assigned.

-This stage can feel quiet compared to the dramatic early breakthroughs, but so much is consolidating right now.
+This stage can feel quiet compared to the big early breakthroughs, but so much is coming together right now.
 Trust the process.
-Keep books accessible, keep the conversations going, and let them lead.
+Keep reading what you love, keep talking about books, and let yourself lead.

 Books